-We calculated basic net loss per common share by dividing the net loss by the weighted-average number of common shares outstanding for the period, without consideration for common stock equivalents.
+Net loss per common share is calculated by dividing the net loss by the weighted-average number of common shares outstanding for the period, without consideration for common stock equivalents.
 Diluted net loss per share is calculated by dividing the net loss by the weighted-average number of common share equivalents outstanding for the period determined using the treasury-stock method.
-Dilutive common stock equivalents are comprised of unvested restricted stock awards and outstanding stock options under our equity plan.
+Dilutive common stock equivalents are comprised of unvested restricted stock awards, outstanding stock options and outstanding warrants.

 For all periods presented, there is no difference in the number of shares used to calculate basic and diluted shares outstanding due to the antidilutive effect of the securities.
-Because of our net loss, unvested stock awards representing an aggregate of 3,232,350 and 4,532,874 shares of common stock and options to purchase an aggregate of 574,312 and zero shares of common stock are excluded from the calculation of diluted net loss per common share as of December 31, 2015 and 2014, respectively, due to the anti-dilutive effect of the securities.
+Because of our net loss, unvested restricted stock awards, outstanding stock options and outstanding warrants are excluded from the calculation of diluted net loss per common share for the years ended December 31, 2017 and 2016, due to the anti-dilutive effect of the securities.